-This disruption will catch out many legacy car makers, with the shift skipping the anticipated interim step to hydrogen vehicles.
-This page explores all the factors making it difficult for legacy automakers, and will track major ‘legacy’ brands through the transition to see which, if any, survive, as new brands and Chinese brands gain market share.
+The EV disruption will catch out many legacy car makers, with the shift skipping the anticipated interim step to hydrogen vehicles.
+There is a separate webpaper exploring why it is so difficult for legacy automakers to make a profit from EVs, and this page will track major ‘legacy’ brands through the transition to see which, if any, survive, as the new brands increase their market share.

 Together, we will work towards all sales of new cars and vans being zero emission[footnote 2] globally by 2040, and by no later than 2035 in leading markets.COP26 declaration on accelerating the transition to 100% zero emission cars and vans.

 While not necessarily this soon, car makers had planned for an eventual forced transition to zero emission vehicles.
 However, the transition to EVs happing now, is not what most planned for, and most are still adapting plans “on the fly” to adjust.

 The plan was for a transition forced by legislation, not by consumer choice, which means the new cars could be expensive, and lack performance or desirability.
 In summary, they could be hydrogen cars.

 Instead, what legacy brands are now facing, is that the transition is starting already, to EVs instead of hydrogen, and the big EV bands such as Tesla and BYD have a head start, and things are not as easy for legacy brands as they hoped.

 If zero emission vehicles were being forced on buyers, then legacy cars would be in ever increased demand as the migration progressed, and there would be no risk of ending up with excess stock.
 Legacy models would continue to sell as long as permitted, because it was assumed people prefer these legacy cars.
 It would even be possible that consumer backlash could see the rules get pushed back.
 Surely laws would not move so fast as to threaten the highly important auto industry?
 Even in Japan and Germany?